ielm/ielm/README.md

 I am a guitarist and synthesist and combine the two mediums to generate unique sounds, ambients, and textures.
 I love building audio-visual performance installations in my free time and build generative audio-visual performance tools for artists and musicians.

-i am a graduate student at [rensselaer polytechnic institute]((https://rpi.edu)). my current work includes ontogen, a natural language generation system; gator, an autonomous dialog agent; and omicron, a multi-modal agent orchestration framework.
+My professional work includes building search tools for researchers at ScholarLink and leading the Tech Org at Guidance Analytics.
+My personal work includes ontogen, a natural language generation system; gator, an autonomous dialog agent; and omicron, a multi-modal agent orchestration framework.